vestrada64/connect-four/README.md

 * Future plans would include having the animation of dropping a disc through each passing row.
 * A sound everytime you place your disc on the board.
 * Hovering affect over each row.
+* Once winner is chosen, it would force you to start up a new game and not allow you to add more discs to the board.